5 Sure Fire Popular Hollywood Cocktail Recipes

 Enthralled like an interloper, you witness the scene where August and Marlena invite Jacob over for an evening of cocktails and elegance.
-It goes without saying that the scene is rather private and intimate because of prohibition.
-Still, the scene captures the essence of the glamour during the 30's and times to share a festive moment.
+The undercurrents portray the movie sequence as rather private and intimate because of prohibition.
+The scene captures the essence of the glamour during the 1930s and times to share a moment of entertainment.

 Other Hollywood films have captured the same ambiance of the prohibition era.
 You might be familiar with them as well.
-Let’s explore the glamour of cocktails in prohibition-era films like , The Untouchables and The Roaring Twenties with blends including The Deauville, Manhattan, Whiskey Sour and Hurricane.
+Let’s explore the glamour of cocktails in prohibition-era films like , The Untouchables, and The Roaring Twenties with cocktails including The Deauville, Manhattan, Whiskey Sour, and Hurricane.
 Some Like it Hot

 One of my favorite scenes in The Roaring Twenties is when naïve Eddie (James Cagney) orders milk at a speakeasy.
 A counter-part mostly would have ordered the classic Whiskey Sour.
 The Whiskey Sour has been around since the late 1800s and remains popular even today.
 If you’re so inclined, you can add a dash of egg white to the mix to transform the drink into a Boston Sour.